The toon shader is part of a non-photorealistic rendering (NPR) solution that is provided in combination with the Contour Filter.

 Toon tutorials can be found here.

-A Toon example scene file can be downloaded from the Learning Scenes page.
+A toon example scene file of the Sophie asset can be downloaded here.

 Due to a large number of controls, the Toon shader is split up into several groups.
 The individual settings for each group are described in more detail in the pages below.